wenyuz/wenyuz.github.io/index.md

 I was a Postdoc at UC San Diego, working with [Shang-Ping Xie].
 I completed my PhD at Princeton University, advised by [Isaac Held].

-My research interests are 1) Dynaimcs of tropical climate and weather phenomena,including Tropical Cyclones, Monsoons and Intertropical Convergence Zone; and 2) Regional climate changes that arise from alterations in large-scale circulation, tropical-extratropical teleconnection and local radiative-convective processes
+As a tropical metrorologist and a climate scientist, my research goals are to
+1) deepen our understnading of tropical climate and weather
+2) better inform regional impacts of climate changes

 Email: zhouwy1128@gmail.com
 [Google Scholar]